 But what about at the end of the transition period?
 I cannot predict the future, but the most likely outcome is that the new Data Protection Act will fully embrace the standards set under the GDPR, so as long as companies already comply, then there will be little or no work required.
 The message for now is that companies should continue to focus on doing what they can to ensure the data they hold remains secure and that cybersecurity processes are in place, should a breach occur.

 How to Reduce the Risk of Data Breaches

 The first step in this process is to understand where the vulnerabilities lie.
-Through its Core Security product, HelpSystems offers penetration (pen) testing services for companies to identify risks and gaps in their cybersecurity defences.
+Through its Core Security product, HelpSystems offers penetration (pen) testing services for companies to identify risks and gaps in their cybersecurity defenses.
 Pen testing also helps validate the effectiveness of internal processes, should a breach occur.

 The next step is to understand what, where and how information is being shared within the organization and the supply chain.
 Are shadow IT applications such as Dropbox and WeTransfer used by employees to transfer information?
 If so, how do companies ensure these transfers do not include information deemed non-compliant under GDPR?
 HelpSystems has a solution that enables companies to share information securely while keeping critical information protected.

 Combining its GoAnywhere managed file transfer solution with its Clearswift Secure ICAP Gateway, companies can automate the detection and cleansing of information subject to the GDPR regulation.
 This reduces the risk of human error and allows the company to remain in control of the information it shares.

 On-Demand Webinar: Meeting GDPR Compliance Post Brexit with GoAnywhere MFT